gigwegbe/gesture-recognition-with-mmwave-radar-tinyml/README.md

 # Gesture Recognition with mmwave Radar Tinyml
 ## Setups
 - Install Texas instrument mmwave radar firmware sdk 2.01 - [Link](https://www.ti.com/tool/download/MMWAVE-SDK/02.01.00.04)
-- Run the demo script to visualizer data
+- Run the demo script to visualize data

     ### Flash firmware
     The firmware needs to to flashed to the device using before running any of the script.
     - First install the SDK
     - Flash the firmware onto the device